Email for Comments | Sitemap | Main Book Page | Saxon/Pre-Normans | Normans | Angevins | Plantangents | Tudors | Stuarts | Georgians

 Having established the website it expanded to accommodate the various aspects of book production in a long-running series.
 It was assumed that readers of these books also have interests in many other fields of history (as well as literature, film, and so on) so comments were added in the wider field of history book publication in general.

 One problem of presenting the information was the concept of continuity; should it be a procession of monarchs or a sequential tour of each new book in the series from the first to the most recent?
 Thinking around corners is a skill learned in studying history and the arts so the answer to this question was - neither.
-Instead, both options would be offered and, as it happened, an additional tour of the books by publishing date.
+Instead, both options would be offered and, as it happened, an additional tour of the books by publishing date which, as you shall discover, is not the same thing as date added to the series.

 The growth of the website can be summarised in the version number list below: